HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="What_tags_should_I_use">What tags should I use?</span>

 Try to use tags that are relevant to your post, and that will be popular for other people to browse.
 For example, "mytriptoalaska" may be relevant to your post, but readers are probably not going to go searching for that.
-Using "travel" would be a better choice for a tag in this case.
+Using "travel" and "alaska" would be a better choice for tags in this case.

 You can browse through commonly used tags using the "Explore" link, in the main menu.

 Be mindful when choosing tags.
-If your tags aren’t related to your post, your post may get downvotes for mistagging.
+If your tags aren’t related to your post, your post may get negative feedback or be ignored by voters.

 All tags must be lowercase letters.
 Spaces aren't allowed, but hyphenated words with a single dash are.